TedHusted/awake/awake.md/awake.md

 “Have you have ever taken it to a classroom or meeting?”

 Noah shrugs, “No, but maybe I should, yeah? —  But for now, let’s focus on getting you up to speed.
-POTUS is depending on us.”
+The briefing never sleeps.”

 ###

 “Hello.”

 “Toby, this is Elena Vargas calling.
 I work with your sibling.
-I don’t mean to intrude but Brent has you listed as his emergency contact.”
+I don’t mean to intrude but Brent has you listed as his emergency contact.
+I hope you don’t mind the voice call.”

-“Yes, Elena,” replies Toby, speaking over some background noise.
+“Voice is fine, Elena,” replies Toby, speaking over some background noise announcing flights.
 “Of course.
 I remember you.
 We met at the picnic last year when I was in town visiting Brent.
 The hospital called me last night.
 I’m waiting for a connecting flight at O’Hare right now.”

 “If it’s all right, I’d like your permission to visit Brent at the hospital.
 It’s family-only right now, but if you call they might let me in.”

 “That’s very kind, Elena.
-You do know Brent is in a medically induced coma right now.”
+But Brent is in a medically induced coma right now.
+They warned me that he would be nonresponsive, at least for now.”

-“Yes, but I’d still like to be there, if it’s all right with you.”
+“¡Qué terrible!” — But I’d still like to be there, if it’s all right with you.”

 “Of course.
 I have the number, and I’ll call right now.
 If you want to check on his status, the password is ‘baseball’.”